Overall Policies

 - All papers cited in the body of the paper must be referenced and no paper should be referenced if it has not been

-- Regardingreferences, you should only cite papers that you have actually
+- Regarding references, you should only cite papers that you have actually read and used for preparation of your article.

-- References and citations should be made according to the following guidelines APA style.
+- References should be made according to the following guidelines APA style of

 Transmission of Required Information